Rush Limbo wrapping up another week of broadcast excellence.

 In other words, these incidents occur far less in the NFL.

-The thing is there are cameras on the NFL all the time.
+The thing is, there are cameras on the NFL all the time.

 There are cameras on all the players who play every Sunday.

-There are cameras on cameras, these guys are TV stars.
+I mean, these guys are TV stars.

 Football players are TV stars.

-And football is a reality show.
+And football is a reality show, and it's part of the daily soap opera.

-And it's just it's a target now.
+And it's a target now.

 It's just become a huge, huge target, and the people that run it have got to go.

-And in light of all of that, this effort to create the image of the NFL as the absolute bastion of brutish reprehensible male predatory behavior is all over the place.
+And in light of all of that, this effort to create the image of the NFL as the absolute bastion of brutish, reprehensible, male, predatory behavior is all over the place.

 And yet, I ran across some statistics.

-This is, I say, something that we all know because we pay attention to the news, but it doesn't register because there really there aren't any pictures of it, and there hasn't been a big effort to do anything about it.
+This is, I say, something that we all know because we pay attention to the news, but it doesn't register because there aren't any pictures of it, and there hasn't been a big effort to do anything about it.

 But look at this.